US says Hamas is to blame for ceasefire delay – but is it Hamas or Israel?

 Is Hamas really the reluctant one?

-But Hamas, despite the US trying to make it the intransigent party, has made positive statements about the proposal.
-In contrast, the side that refuses to say whether it supports the proposal is Israel.
+Hamas, despite the US trying to make it the intransigent party, has made positive statements about the proposal.
+In contrast, Israel refuses to say whether it supports the proposal.

-The leadership of Hamas and Israel’s Prime Minister Benjamin Netanyahu have taken different approaches to the deal, which is also being negotiated by Egypt and Qatar.

 The Palestinian group has consistently said it supports a ceasefire and wants an end to the fighting in Gaza.